Rubusch/linux-c/010__basics/25__ioctl-signal/README.md

-# Ioctl demo with userspace application dealing with signals
+# IOCTL demo with userspace application dealing with signals

 A loadable kernelmodule and a corresponding userspace application to show the usage of ioctl mechanisms.